Major and Minor in Japanese

 Study Abroad in Japan: We strongly encourage all Japanese majors and minors to study abroad during their junior year (ideally, after completing JAPNS 401 on campus).
 Penn State's stated goal is to make studying abroad no more expensive for students and their families than a semester studying at the University Park campus.
 For information on scholarships and education abroad programs, please visit the Global Programs Website at: http://global.psu.edu/.

-Charlotte Eubanks has developed a PowerPoint presentation that outlines options for Penn State undergraduates who want to major or minor in Japanese and go abroad.
+Our Director of Undergraduate Studies has developed a presentation that outlines options for Penn State undergraduates who want to major or minor in Japanese and go abroad.
 Find it here.

 Prescribed courses (19 credits):